 The WRSCUR instruction is for changing the values of Security Register Bits.
 Unlike write status register, the WREN instruction is required before sending WRSCUR instruction.
-The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 4K-bit Secured OTP area.
-Once the LDSO bit is set to "1", the Secured OTP area cannot be updated any more.
+The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 1st 4K-bit Secured OTP area.
+Once the LDSO bit is set to "1", the 1st 4K-bit Secured OTP area cannot be updated any more.

-The sequence of issuing WRSCUR instruction is :CS# goes low \rightarrow sending WRSCUR instruction \rightarrow CS# goes high.
+The sequence of issuing WRSCUR instruction is :CS# goes low $\rightarrow$ sending WRSCUR instruction $\rightarrow$ CS# goes high.